 Can I use a liquid/gel detergent or pods?

 In soft water, liquid detergent may be okay for some.
-We personally have not tried this but have hear success stories with it.
+I personally have not tried this as we live in a hard water area, but have heard success stories with it.
 Be sure to check that your liquid detergent contains no softeners which will decrease nappy absorbency.

 In hard water we only recommend powder detergent due to the water's high mineral content.
 It is best to stick to mainstream/supermarket powders rather than eco brands which don't have the same cleaning power in them.